 The project — undertaken on a limited budget and expedited two-year schedule — was no small feat, says consulting design architect Marc Appleton, of Appleton Partners LLP.
 “How do you build a fairly contemporary building, given the ambitious needs inside, and scale it down to something that is more domestic and less institutional?”
 Appleton asks.
 “That was the major challenge.”

 A child’s first impression of Stuart House is essential to the child’s healing and sense of safety.
 The exterior of Stuart House is in the Spanish Colonial Revival style and includes elements such as a round window on the top story and a quatrefoil plaster relief — a stylized abstraction that looks like a flower with four petals — on the building’s side exterior.
 Both are common elements in Spanish architecture.
-The building has been scaled to feel closer to a home than an institutional setting, and it blends well with other buildings in the neighborhood near UCLA Medical Center, Santa Monica.
+The building has been scaled to feel closer to a home than an institutional setting, and it blends well with other buildings in the neighborhood near UCLA Health - Santa Monica Medical Center.

 Children entering Stuart House will walk under a portico, a symbol of shelter and protection.
 Bordering the front doors are white and blue metallic ceramic tiles with an infinity design; the tiles belonged to Appleton’s grandmother, who brought them from Spain in the early 1920s for her home in Santa Barbara, and were donated by Appleton.
 “We wanted something special at the Stuart House front door that would also be in keeping with the architecture,” Appleton says.
 Upon entry, children feel the warmth of washed oak wood, which is used on the floors and doors throughout the building.